UNIVERSITY OF PADOVA

 INAF-ASTRONOMICAL OBSERVATORY OF PADOVA

-Home Publications Data HTRA Meeting Group reserved
+Home Publications Documents Data HTRA Meeting

 The AQUEYE+IQUEYE project

 Our team at the University of Padova and the INAF-Astronomical Observatory of Padova is engaged in the investigation of very high time resolution astrophysical phenomena in the optical band, down to the limit of Quantum Optics.
 To this purpose, since 2005 we design, construct and operate instruments with very high time resolution for applications to optical fast photon counting of astrophysical sources and to Quantum Astronomy.
-This project is registered in the "Portale Schede Attività di Ricerca INAF" under the name "Fast Photon Counting Optical Astronomy" (FPC-OA).

 The instruments